 In 1980, just four years after the NBCA was founded, Goldberg became its first Executive Director.
 Building on the existing NBCA foundation, he guided it during the years of the greatest growth in professional basketball.
 He helped gain significant benefits for NBA Coaches, including increased retirement funds and disability insurance.
 Prior to the NBCA, Goldberg was General Counsel of the American Basketball Association.

 The prior recipients of the Michael H. Goldberg NBCA Coach of the Year Award are:

 - 2017: Mike D’Antoni and Erik Spoelstra

-The NBA will announce the winner of the Red Auerbach Trophy as the NBA’s Coach of the Year during its coverage of the 2021 NBA Playoffs.
+The NBA will announce the NBA’s Coach of the Year later during the 2022 NBA Playoffs.

 About the NBCA: The National Basketball Coaches Association (NBCA) is the labor association that represents basketball coaches in the National Basketball Association (NBA).
 Founded in 1976 by legendary Boston Celtics player and coach, Tommy Heinsohn, the NBCA consists of all NBA Head Coaches, Assistant Coaches and alumni, and works closely with the NBA on all matters that pertain to the coaching profession.

 For more on the NBA Coaches Association visit: http://www.nbacoaches.com